zonemaster/zonemaster/docs/public/specifications/tests/Nameserver-TP/nameserver15.md

       add name server to the *No Version* set.

-6. If the *TXT Data* set is non-empty, then, for each unique TXT string in the set, output *[N15_SOFTWARE_VERSION]* with name server IP list, query name and TXT string.
+6. If the *TXT Data* set is non-empty, then, for each unique string and query name pair in the set, output *[N15_SOFTWARE_VERSION]* with name server IP list, query name and string.

 7. If the *No Version* set is non-empty, then output *[N15_NO_VERSION]* with name server IP list.